parse-community/docs/Compatibility-with-Hosted-Parse.md

 Current JavaScript SDK version is 1.7.0
 ```

+### Network requests

+As with Parse Cloud Code, you can use `Parse.Cloud.httpRequest` to make network requests on Parse Server.
+It's worth noting that in Parse Server you can use any npm module, therefore you may also install the ["request" module](https://www.npmjs.com/package/request) and use that directly instead.

 ### Cloud Modules

 Native [Cloud Code modules](https://parse.com/docs/cloudcode/guide#cloud-code-modules) are not available in Parse Server, so you will need to use a replacement: